anish-lakkapragada/Hand-Classification-For-Autism-Diagnosis/README.md

-# Activity Recognition for Autism Diagnosis
+# Code for <em>Classification of Abnormal Hand Movement for Aiding in Hand Detection</em>

 <p>Code for <strong> Classification of Abnormal Hand Movement for Aiding in Autism Detection</strong>.</p>